timsbiomed/jpaserver-scripts/README.md

 scripts to start and config the hapi-fhir-jpaserver-starter
 - assumes a companion repo, ontology_cache is in the same directory as this repo.

-This is a **private** repo so we don't have to sweat leaving passwords or data in here.
+This is NOT a **private** repo anymore so we DO have to sweat leaving passwords or data in here.

 The reason for putting into git is so we can easily adapt this to laptop use, and so we can have a reproducible process for setting up and loading the server.
 I'm on macos, which doesn't have systemd.
 No attempt to address Windows.